Plumbing Emergency? Find Out How to Turn Off the Water Supply

 How to Turn Off Water to Toilet

-The shutoff valve is attached to the pipe behind your toilet.
+The shutoff valve is attached to the pipe behind the toilet.
 You will be able to put a flathead screwdriver in the slot of the isolation valve and turn 90 degrees.
-This means you do not need to turn off the water supply to the entire house.
+This means you do not need to turn off the water supply to the entire property.
 Some older toilets do not have an isolation valve, and therefore you will need to use the main water shut off valve.

 How to Turn Off Water Supply to Bathroom Taps